 When it comes time to fold the wheelchair up, you simply push the sides together and it folds up for easy storage.
 And with a blue powdered frame, the wheelchair is resistant to chips and cracks.

-But being able to propel the chair means that it is significantly heavier than other options, weighing 41.25 pounds.
+But being able to propel the chair means that it is significantly heavier than other lightweight wheelchairs, weighing 41.25 pounds.

 Drive Medical’s Cruiser III model has a steel frame model that does allow for self-propelling.
 You’ll find that this model comes with several sizes, ranging from 16″ to 20.”
 It also has removable arms, swing away footrests and a slew of features that make using this wheelchair a breeze.

 Features and specs: